fabianoP/SimApi-Python/README.md

 ```
 curl -v http://web:8000/user/
 ```
-If the request is successful you will see json output of your superuser in the terminal.
+If the request is successful you will see json output of your superusers details in the terminal.
 There is two _sub-folders_ in the _current directory_, **simulator and simulator_api**.

 Type